Teaching a First-Year Seminar

 - Winter 2020 Deadline - Friday, October 9, 2020

 - Spring 2021 Deadline - Friday, January 10, 2021

 Proposals require a Kerberos login and must be created by the faculty Instructor of Record.

 Every year, Undergraduate Education offers over 300 seminars taught by creative instructors who are asking questions that are dear to their hearts about the world.
 Students value the opportunity to take a small class and get to know their instructors and other students.
 Review the current First-Year Seminar Schedule to see what others are doing as part of this unique and exciting program.

 If you have an idea for a seminar that you would like feedback on prior to submitting a proposal, please email a brief description of the topic(s) and the questions you would like to discuss to Janet Chambers, firstname.lastname@example.org.
 You will be paired with an educational specialist with related experience who can help you identify and describe course learning objectives, design alternative assessment approaches, and explore new strategies for stimulating student learning.

-For Post-Docs: Postdoctoral Scholars are not eligible to serve as Instructors of Record, nor are they allowed to hold Instructor without Salary positions.
-Postdoctoral scholars may co-teach a seminar with an instructor of record if the instructor of record will participate fully in teaching the Seminar and attend a majority, if not all, class sessions.
+For Post-Docs Postdoctoral Scholars are not eligible to serve as IORs, nor are they allowed to hold instructor without salary (WOS) positions.
+However, postdoctoral scholars may co-teach a seminar with an instructor of record if the instructor of record will participate fully in teaching the Seminar and attend a majority, if not all, class sessions.

-For Emeriti: Please click here to view the policy document.
+For Emeriti Please click here to view the specific policies regarding Emeriti eligibility.